+MEDICAL ASSISTING

-MEDICAL ASSISTING Associate of Science Orlando 96 quarter credit hours/72 weeks
+Associate of Science Orlando 96 Quarter Credit Hours/72 Weeks

 The Associate of Science degree program in Medical Assisting is designed to provide students with the skills and knowledge needed to pursue employment as entry-level Medical Assistants.
 The curriculum includes coursework in the basic skills of medical assisting, in both the administrative and clinical components of a health care facility.
-Graduates of this program should also have the skills necessary to function as phlebotomists, ECG technicians, hospital ward clerks, insurance coders, hospital admissions assistants and chiropractic assistants.
-Qualified graduates from this program may be eligible to take the certification exam required to become a Medical Assistant.
+Graduates of this program should also have the skills necessary to function as phlebotomists, EKG technicians, hospital ward clerks, insurance coders, hospital admissions assistants and chiropractic assistants.

 Educational Objectives: Perform administrative and certain clinical duties under the direction of a physician.
 Administrative duties may include scheduling appointments, maintaining medical records, billing, and coding information for insurance purposes.
-Clinical duties may include taking and recording vital signs and medical histories, preparing patients for examination, drawing blood, and administering medications as directed by physician.
+Clinical duties may include taking and recording vital signs and medical histories, preparing patients for examination, and drawing blood as directed by physician.